 Make the Milk Custard:

-Pour mixture onto the baked tart shell.
+Cook the filling, stirring constantly until the mixture has thickened like a curd but is still flowy.
+Pour the mixture onto the baked tart shell.
 Spread across the entire crust and allow to cool to room temperature.

 Chill in the fridge uncovered for at least 4 hours to overnight.
 Sprinkle cinnamon and sugar on top of the filling and serve.